fdd4s/matterport-dl-dollhouse/README.md

 ## What it does

-matterport-downloader downloads dollhouse 3d model of Matterport houses
+matterport-dl-dollhouse downloads dollhouse 3d model of Matterport houses

 ## Dependencies